ewebtechsuk/aktonz2/README-aktonz-email.md

 npm run ping-redis
 ```

-The script automatically enables TLS when the URL begins with `rediss://` or the host ends with `redis-cloud.com`, sends `PING`, and prints the Redis response.
+The script automatically enables TLS when the URL begins with `rediss://` or the host ends with `redis-cloud.com`, upgrades `redis://` URLs to `rediss://` when needed, sends `PING`, and prints the Redis response.

 ## Redirect URIs